Marriage & Same Sex Attraction (1)

 This document has been prepared by the Australian Catholic Marriage and Family Council for the Australian Catholic Bishops Conference, which is the national body of the Catholic Bishops of Australia.
 It is issued with the authority of the Catholic Bishops of Australia.

-The purpose of the document is to present and explain the teaching of the Catholic Church on marriage and, in particular, that marriage is and should only mean “the union of a man and a woman to the exclusion of all others, voluntarily entered into for life” .
+The purpose of the document is to present and explain the teaching of the Catholic Church on marriage and, in particular, that marriage is and should only mean “the union of a man and a woman to the exclusion of all others, voluntarily entered into for life”.1

-Obviously, Catholic teaching is directly relevant only to those 26% of the population who hold and profess the Catholic faith.
-Catholics, however, as citizens of a pluralist democratic society have the same right as all other citizens to present their views on proposed changes to laws which affect social or moral issues.
-This document, then, is also addressed to all Australian citizens to explain the rationale for the Catholic stance in relation to proposed changes to the Marriage Act which would redefine marriage to encompass both heterosexual and same-sex couples.
+While Catholic teaching is only binding upon the 22.6% of the population who hold and profess the Catholic faith, the Catholic understanding of marriage as the lifelong union of a man and a woman is shared by the majority of other Christian denominations and other non-Christian faiths.
+Catholics, as citizens of a pluralist democratic society have the same right as all other citizens to present their views on changes to laws which affect social or moral issues.
+This document, then, is also addressed to all Australian citizens to explain the rationale for the Catholic stance in relation to the meaning of marriage.
+This stance continues irrespective of the recent amendments to the Marriage Act that changed the legal definition of marriage to encompass both heterosexual and same-sex couples.

-Further, it is also part of the Church’s mission to pass moral judgements even in matters related to politics, whenever the fundamental rights of human beings or the salvation of souls requires it.
-The Church has a duty to shed the light of the Gospel on human beings and society.
+Further, it is also part of the Church’s mission to take a moral stance even in matters related to politics, whenever the fundamental rights of human beings or the salvation of souls requires it.
+The Church has a duty to shed the light of the Gospel on human beings and society.2

 The Australian Catholic Marriage and Family Council has prepared this Question and Answer Booklet for the Bishops Commission for Pastoral Life of the Australian Catholic Bishops Conference.